10 Steps to Home Ownership!

 Where to look.

-REALTORS® often provide home insurance and such policies are also available from insurance brokers.
+REALTORS® often provides home insurance and such policies are also available from insurance brokers.

 How do you get insurance?